Wire transfer: International

-International prepaid cards

-International prepaid cards are an alternative way for transferring funds.
-Companies can provide a debit card for worldwide employees' payments.
-The recipients do not need to have a bank account and can use the card in places that a debit card is accepted at point-of-sale or online and may withdraw funds in local currency at an ATM.

 United States

 Banks in the United States use SWIFT to send messages to notify banks in other countries that a payment has been made.
-Banks use the CHIPS or Fedwire system to actually effect the payment.
+Banks use the Fedwire system or CHIPS to actually effect the payment.

-Domestic bank-to-bank transfers are conducted through the Fedwire system, which uses the Federal Reserve System and its assignment of ABA routing transit number, which uniquely identify each bank.
+Domestic bank-to-bank wire transfers are conducted through Fedwire or CHIPS.
+Transmitting and receiving US banks are uniquely identified by their ABA routing transit number.

 Other electronic transfers

 Other forms of electronic transfers include, for example, electronic funds transfer system (EFTS).
 This is the system used to transfer money from a bank account to another party.
 It is also the system used in some payments made via a bank's online bill payment service.
 These transfers are made using a bank routing number and the account number at that institution.
 EFTS transfers differ from wire transfers in important legal ways.
 An EFTS payment is essentially an electronic personal check, whereas a wire transfer is more like an electronic cashier's check.

 EFTS transfers are often called "ACH transfers", because they take place through Automated Clearing Houses.

-One important way ACH transfers differ from wire transfer is that the recipient can initiate it.
-There are of course restrictions, but this is the way people often set up automatic bill payment with utility companies, for example.